GIS & Mapping

 The assessor is responsible for maintaining most of Snohomish County's cadastral (land ownership) data, administrative taxing district boundaries and Public Land Survey data in GIS compatible formats to support the county's hard copy and digital mapping needs.

-The majority of GIS data maintained by the Assessor's Office is available for download from our FTP site.
-A partial listing of the data available for download can be viewed on our assessor data page.
+The majority of GIS data maintained by the Assessor's Office is available for download from the County's Open Data Portal.
+A partial listing of the more popular datasets available for download can be viewed on our GIS Open Data page.

 All persons accessing or otherwise using this data assume all responsibility for use thereof and agree to hold Snohomish County harmless from and against any damages, loss, claim, or liability arising out of any error, defect, or omission contained within said data.
-Washington State Law, Chapter 42.56 Revised Code of Washington (RCW), prohibits state and local agencies from providing access to lists of individuals intended for use for commercial purposes.
+Washington State Law, RCW 42.56.070(8) prohibits state and local agencies from providing access to lists of individuals intended for use for commercial purposes.
 A commercial purpose includes any business activity intended to generate profits.
 By proceeding and accessing this data, you agree and represent that you will not use any lists of individuals, or data from which such lists may be compiled, for any commercial purpose.